Leeds International Chamber Season 2013-14: Dance!

 Dance music ranging from Bach to Fitkin has always played a major part in the repertoire Kathryn has performed.
 Here she has curated a series of 6 concerts on the theme of dance with artists such as Mahan Esfahani, the Haffner Wind Ensemble, Isabelle van Keulen and the Katona Twins playing galliards, Moravian and Spanish dances, tangos and scores of the Ballets Russes

-Incontri in Terra di Siena – Guest Artistic Director from July 2010
+Incontri in Terra di Siena – Guest Artistic Director 2010 and 2011

 “The Incontri constitute one of the most enjoyable musical enterprises of the Tuscan summer”“Incontri in Terra di Siena” is a not-for-profit cultural association, founded in 1989 in memory of Antonio and Iris Origo, who dedicated their lives to the development and progress of the Val d’Orcia.
 The Incontri chamber music festival is now recognized as one of the best and most refined in Tuscany.
 Incontri is based at Villa La Foce and in a medieval castle nearby, Castelluccio di Pienza.
 Its aim is to spread the appreciation of music and art through concerts, meetings, and artistic events in the many beautiful venues of Southern Tuscany.
 Members and donors receive invitations for the many activities – contemporary art exhibitions, conferences, symposia, youth concerts – initiated by Incontri.

 — William Weaver, Financial Times